 Credit card payments and other debts

-With these yearly numbers in hand, check out the Bureau of Labor Statistics’ Consumer Expenditures report and compare your annual expenses to the average American family.
-Pay attention to categories where you may be overspending and have room to cut.
+With the total cost of your annual expenses in hand, check out the Bureau of Labor Statistics’ Consumer Expenditures report to compare your annual expenses to the average American family.

-A key to reaching your goal of early retirement is saving cash today, and this means living well below your means.
+A key to reaching your goal of early retirement is saving cash today, which means living well below your means.
 Do your living expenses take up nearly all your take-home income?
 If so, see where you can trim expenses to increase your retirement savings rate.

-For example, if you’re paying $150 per month for a cable, phone and internet package but don’t even own a home phone like most U.S. households, you may be a candidate to switch to a low-cost internet-only package and subscribe to a streaming cable service.
-This can save you extra cash each month that you can funnel toward your early-retirement dreams.
+Cable: If you’re paying $150 per month for a cable, phone and internet package but don’t even own a home phone like most U.S. households, you may be a candidate to switch to a low-cost internet-only package and subscribe to a streaming cable service.

-While you may be excited to head toward early retirement, keep in mind you still have a life to live today.
+While you may be excited to head toward early retirement, remember that you still have a life to live today.
 Make sure you leave enough available cash to enjoy how you’re living now.

-For example, if your expenses show you spend $50,000 per year, you would need to save at least a $1.25-million nest egg.
+For example, if your expenses show you spend $50,000 annually, you would need to save at least a $1.25 million nest egg.

-In many cases, cutting your annual expenses helps, but there is still not enough leftover cash to make the sizable dent you need to in your retirement accounts.
+In many cases, cutting your annual expenses helps, but there may not be enough leftover cash to make the sizable dent you need in your retirement accounts.
 This is when finding additional income streams can help bolster your retirement planning.

 Today’s economy is vastly different from that of previous generations.
 If your parents or grandparents wanted to earn extra income, more often than not, they would have to get a second job with a fixed schedule to manage.
 In today’s gig economy, there are plenty of side hustles that offer extra income streams on your schedule, including:

-App-based gigs (task completion, ride-sharing, grocery shopping, etc.)
+App-based gigs (i.e., task completion, ride-sharing, grocery shopping, etc.)

 Real estate investing

-With these types of on-demand side gigs, you can control how much you work and earn, instead of adhering to a rigid schedule.
+With these on-demand side gigs, you can control how much you work and earn instead of adhering to a rigid schedule.
 You not only get a much-needed income boost, but you also control your work-life balance so you can enjoy life while saving toward retirement.

 Before you can start funneling cash into your retirement accounts, you must eliminate your high-interest credit card debt.

-Why can’t you just keep making your minimum payments and roll your leftover cash into your retirement accounts?
+Why can’t you keep making minimum payments and roll your leftover cash into your retirement accounts?
 It’s all about interest rates.

-Hitting the numbers you need to retire in a short time frame requires significant contributions to your various retirement accounts.
-With all your debts out of the way and side gigs in place, you’ll want to roll all your extra cash into retirement savings vehicles.
+Hitting the numbers, you need to retire in a short time frame requires significant contributions to your various retirement accounts.
+With your debts out of the way, you’ll want to roll your extra cash into retirement savings vehicles.

-Another option is an individual retirement account.
-IRAs also offer tax benefits, and you can sign up for one of these without an employer, making them great for self-employed folks.
-In a traditional IRA, your contributions are tax-deductible and withdrawals are taxed.
+Individual retirement account (IRA): IRAs also offer tax benefits, and you can sign up for one without an employer, making them great for self-employed people.
+In a traditional IRA, your contributions are tax-deductible, and withdrawals are taxed.
 In a Roth IRA, your contributions are post-tax, but the withdrawals are generally tax-free.

-The only problem with maxing out these accounts, is there are strict withdrawal rules.
+Keep in mind that these accounts have strict withdrawal rules.
 If you take a withdrawal from a 401(k) or IRA before you’re 59 1/2 years old, you’re subject to a 10% penalty.
-So if you plan on retiring at 40, you will have 19 1/2 years before you can start making unpenalized withdrawals.
+So if you plan on a retirement date at age 40, you will have 19 1/2 years before you can start making unpenalized withdrawals.

-With nearly two decades where you can’t touch your 401(k) or IRA without being penalized, you may want to consider rolling any additional free cash into more accessible investment accounts, including the stock market or index funds.
-These more accessible accounts can give you the retirement income you need to get through those first few decades of retirement.
+With nearly two decades where you can’t touch your 401(k) or IRA without being penalized, you may want to consider rolling any additional free cash into more accessible investment accounts, such as the stock market or index funds.
+These more accessible accounts may give you the retirement income you need to get through those first few decades.

-With a firm plan now in place, it’s time for execution.
+With a firm plan now in place, it’s time to execute.
 Depending on your comfort level with finances, you may be ready to dive right into the first step toward early retirement.
-If you’re still not sure if this is the path for you, your first stop may be to a financial advisor to see what your options are.
+If you’re still unsure if this is your path, your first stop may be to a financial planner to see your options.